DIRECTOR, CHOREOGRAPHER, & EDUCATOR

 FEATURING Danielle Levsky, Ania Upstill, & Lex Alston

-with voiceover by Henri Sudy, intimacy direction by Ema Zivkovic, stage mangement by Katherine Bahena-Benitez, produced by Adam Odsess-Rubin, dramaturgy by Begum “Betsy” Inal, production management by Brittany Coyne, scenic & props design by Dan Daly, sound design by Tani Kahn, costume design by Jules Peiperi, lighting Design by Moneé Stamp, video design by Hannah Tran, & casting by Joseph Hayes
+with voiceover by Henri Sudy, intimacy direction by Ema Zivkovic, stage mangement by Katherine Bahena-Benitez, produced by Adam Odsess-Rubin, dramaturgy by Begum “Begsy” Inal, production management by Brittany Coyne, scenic & props design by Dan Daly, sound design by Tani Kahn, costume design by Jules Peiperi, lighting Design by Moneé Stamp, video design by Hannah Tran, & casting by Joseph Hayes

 Photos by Lawrence Sumulong